 This isn't a problem.
 This is by design.

 Your baby just spent nine months in constant contact with you.
 Warm, held, fed continuously through the umbilical cord, rocked by every step you took.
 The outside world is loud, bright, cold, and overwhelming.
 Their tiny stomach holds just a few ounces.
-Their brain is doubling in size during the first year.
+Their brain doubles in size during the first year.
 They are doing the most intense growing and developing they will ever do in their entire life.

-Frequent waking is how they survive it.
+Frequently going between sleep and awake periods is how they survive it.

-Why Newborns Wake So Often
+##Why Newborns Wake So Often

 Their sleep stages are different from yours.
 Newborns only have two stages of sleep: active sleep (similar to REM) and quiet sleep.
 They spend about half their time in active sleep, which is lighter and more easily disrupted.
-This is why your baby squirms, grunts, makes faces, and seems restless even while asleep.
-They're not waking up.
+This is why your baby squirms, grunts, makes faces, and seems restless while asleep.
+They're not uncomfortable or waking up.
 They're in active sleep, and it's critical for their brain development.

 They are wired for proximity.
 From an evolutionary perspective, babies who stayed close to their caregivers and woke frequently to ensure that closeness were the ones who survived.
 Your baby wanting to be held, wanting to sleep on you, wanting to nurse frequently: this is not a flaw.
 This is millions of years of biology keeping your baby safe.

-What Is Actually Normal in the First Three Months
+##What Is Actually Normal in the First Three Months

 I want to name these out loud because I know how easy it is to feel like you're the only one experiencing them.